 Pediatric Dentists are dedicated to the oral health of children from infancy through the teenager years.
 They need the expertise and qualifications to care for a child’s teeth, gums, and mouth throughout the various stages of childhood.
 Pediatric dentists offer comprehensive oral health care that has the infant oral health exams, pediatric endodontic, dental caries and pediatric oral health analysis.

 - Track 8-4Mechanisms of acute pain

-Dental sleep medicine is an area of dental practice that focuses on the use of oral appliance therapy to treat sleep-disordered breathing, including snoring and obstructive sleep apnea (OSA).
-Approximately 25 million adults have obstructive sleep apnea (OSA), which can cause them to stop breathing hundreds of times a night for anywhere, from a few seconds to more than a minute.
-Sleep apnea is a chronic condition that occurs when your muscles relax during sleep, allowing soft tissue to collapse and block the airway.
-As a result, repeated breathing pauses occur, which often reduce your oxygen levels.
-These breathing pauses are followed by brief awakenings that disturb your sleep.
+Dental Sleep medicine is an area of practice that focuses on the employment of oral appliance therapy to treat sleep-disordered breathing, as well as snoring and obstructive sleep disorder (OSA).
+Sleep disorder may be a chronic condition that happens when your muscles relax during sleep, permitting soft tissue to collapse and block the airway.
+These respiration pauses are followed by brief awakenings that disturb your sleep.